 As a practical expedient, the Company uses a provision matrix to determine impairment loss allowance on portfolio of its trade receivables.
 The provision matrix is based on its historically observed default rates over the expected life of the trade receivables and is adjusted for forward-looking estimates.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analysed.
 On that basis, the Company estimates the following provision matrix at the reporting date:

-Current 1-180 days past due past due past due days past due

-Default rate 0 0 0.5 1
+Current 1-180 days past due 180-365 days past due More than 365 days past due Default rate 0 0 0.5 1 ii) Financial liabilities